a-n-i-a/projectile-motion-simulation/README.md

 # 🛸 Projectile Motion Simulation

 My implementation of Projectile Motion Simulation using two methods: Euler's and Midpoint.
-I have used Excel, but one day I might implement it in Python once I will know the language enough :)
+I have used Excel, but one day I might implement it in Python once I know the language enough :)

 > Added, because I wanted to keep this project in easily findable place - as it has taken quite a while to complete...